Hunnser86/Spaceball-shooter-game/README.md

   * I would first like to acknowledge my mentor Brian, for the suppoprt he has given me during the project.
-Particularly for giding me towards good documentation. for the parts of the project where I needed to do a bit more research.
+Particularly for giding me towards good documentation, for the parts of the project where I needed to do a bit more research.

   * Codeinstitute: For providing such good training and tutorials, giving me the confidence to keep going and to hone my problenm solving skills.